 Nowhere, however, is this more evident than in the film industry.
 It's hard to believe that anyone working on bringing the eyes of Yul Brynner's character "Gunslinger" from Westworld, or the computer animated wireframes shown in Trench Run scene in the original Star Wars from 1977 could have imagined today's cutting edge animation.
 Yet, in the space of 41 years we've moved between the two extremes:

-In this series of posts, we're going to take a look at the history of CGI in the film industry, and then take a look at some of the techniques and technologies used, and how they're being applied to today's most advanced web content.
+In this post, we're going to take a look at the history of CGI in the film industry, and then take a look at some of the techniques and technologies used.

 In the Beginning, There Was Tron

 The first time computer generated imagery was really seen in serious use was Tron in 1982.
 The film, with the now iconic Light Cycle race, was the first true harbinger of things to come in the world of computer animation in film.
 That famous scene, however, very nearly never was.
 After creating the script and storyboards, animator Steven Lisberger and his business partner Donald Kushner took the concept story, along with examples of CG footage to several film studios, none of whom were willing to finance the film.
 It was when they reached out to Disney however, that the difficulties that were to come in the future really came to light.

 The studio had been in financial difficulties, and so had started commissioning work outside of its traditional fare in an effort to increase box office receipts.
 Kushner, however, noted that there had been friction between his people and Disney's animators.
 The visual compositing techniques were at that time still unproven, and Lisberger had never directed before.
 He remembered in 1982, that "They saw us as the germ from outside.
 We tried to enlist several Disney animators but none came.
 Disney is a closed group."1